Truck Camper Batteries Pros & Cons

 Battery Cycles

 Important to truck campers – battery cycles.
-The number of cycles refers to the number of charges and discharges with one cycle being one time you fully discharge a fully charged battery.
+The number of cycles refers to the number of charges and discharges, with one cycle being a full discharge of a fully charged battery.
 The average cycle for deep-cycle lead-acid and sealed absorbed glass mat batteries is 400 to 1,500 cycles.
 Lithium-ion batteries can last an average of 3,000 to 5,000 cycles

 DISCHARGE

-While the deep cycle lead-acid batteries have a constantly sloping voltage discharge.
+Deep-cycle lead-acid batteries exhibit a continuously sloping discharge voltage.
 Lead-acid and AGM batteries have a shelf life.
-As a general rule, the less you discharge your battery, the longer it will live for.
+As a general rule, the less you discharge your battery, the longer it will last.

-If your battery is rated for 3000 cycles and is discharged one cycle by a third each day, you have 8 years of service (just an estimation).
-Should the discharge is by a quarter you get 9 years of service.
-If you don’t discharge at all you get 10 years.
+If your battery is rated for 3000 cycles and is discharged by a third each day, you have 8 years of service (just an estimate).
+Should the discharge be by a quarter, you get 9 years of service.
+If you don’t discharge at all, you get 10 years.

-The discharge curve of lithium batteries is essentially flat, meaning that a lithium battery at 20% will be providing nearly the same output voltage as it would at 80%.
+The discharge curve of lithium batteries is essentially flat, meaning that a lithium battery at 20% will provide nearly the same output voltage as at 80%.

 Cost